elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 And thanks to the hard work of [Marco](https://github.com/marbetschar) and [Gustavo](https://github.com/Marukesu) our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!

+A new version of Security &amp; Privacy settings has been released that now supports the Location portal.
+This is a more secure method for apps to request access to location services and is the latest FreeDesktop.org standard for doing so.
+If you've had trouble with sideloaded apps accessing location services before, this change will most likely fix that issue.
+You can adjust location settings in System Settings → Security &amp; Privacy → Location Services.
+If the main switch here is turned off, apps will not be allowed to even ask for permission, so make sure it's turned on if you are using apps that make use of location data.